tedhudek/poplink/README.md

 # poplink README

-This is the README for your extension "poplink".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "poplink".

 ## Features